100

 When you press on the reader’s pain points and show them what you’re selling is the solution to their problems, you are naturally hooking them.

-A captivating blog introduction: unlocked!
+A captivating blog post introduction: unlocked!

 However, bloggers generally make the mistake of asking too many questions and end up confusing the reader.
 If you want the questions to lead to more sign-ups or results for your CTA, you should only ask one or two questions and present the reader with a solution.

-7. State the Obvious to create Relatability
+State the Obvious to Create Relatability

 Relatability and agreeability are the two things that will help you sell your blog to readers more than anything.